Varieties

 RED WINE varieties

-All red varieties (Gamay, Galotta, Malbec and Cabernet Franc) are vinified at the winery.
+All red varieties (Gamay, Galotta and Malbec) are crafted with almost daily attention, at the winery.
 They are barrel-aged in french oak and will be bottled if they meet our requirements in quality.
 Those barrels which do not meet our standard, are either sold or distilled.

-Up until now all red varieties are strictly vinified and bottled separately, as single varietal wines from plot selections.
-As Cabernet Franc has given very bad results, in terms of ripeness, it will be grafted in 2021.
+Up until now all red varieties are strictly elaborated and bottled separately, as single varietal wines from plot selections.
+Prior to 2021 we had Cabernet Franc, which has given mediocre results, in terms of ripeness.